Battle of Arcis-sur-Aube: Operations in the north

 At the end of February 1814, Napoleon discovered that the Allied armies of Schwarzenberg and Blücher had separated and that Blücher's army was making a lunge at Paris with 53,000 soldiers.
 Only 10,000 men under Marshals Auguste de Marmont and Édouard Mortier stood in Blücher's path.
-The French emperor left 42,000 troops under Marshals MacDonald and Nicolas Oudinot to contain Schwarzenberg's main army and headed northwest with 35,000 soldiers to deal with the Prussian field marshal.
+The French emperor left 42,000 troops under marshals MacDonald and Nicolas Oudinot to contain Schwarzenberg's main army and headed northwest with 35,000 soldiers to deal with the Prussian field marshal.
 Marmont and Mortier repulsed Blücher in the Battle of Gué-à-Tresmes on 28 February.
 However, Napoleon failed to catch Blücher who slipped out of the trap.
 At this time, the French emperor adopted a plan to first drive Blücher far away to the north, then to gather up the French frontier garrisons and finally to swoop down on Schwarzenberg's supply line to Germany.

-As Napoleon's 48,000-man army chased Blücher's army to the north, the Allies absorbed large reinforcements.
-These were led by Russian General Ferdinand von Wintzingerode and Prussian General Friedrich Wilhelm Freiherr von Bülow.
+As Napoleon's 48,000-man army chased Blücher's army to the north, the Allies absorbed many reinforcements.
+These were led by Russian general Ferdinand von Wintzingerode and Prussian general Friedrich Wilhelm Freiherr von Bülow.
 The French emperor believed that his opponent had 70,000 soldiers, but in fact, Blücher's army numbered 110,000.
 On 7 March, Napoleon fought against Mikhail Semyonovich Vorontsov's Russians in the Battle of Craonne which one authority called a French Pyrrhic victory.
 On 9–10 March Blücher defeated Napoleon's much weaker army in the Battle of Laon.
 Marmont's corps was routed, but Napoleon bluffed the Allies into not pursuing his beaten army.
 On 12 March an Allied corps under Emmanuel de Saint-Priest seized Reims from its French garrison.
 Napoleon immediately ordered his army to march to that city where he won the Battle of Reims the next day.
 Saint-Priest was mortally wounded and his corps routed with a loss of 3,000 men and 23 guns.